 Framing a painting on canvas

 A painting on a canvas can be framed in different ways.
-For a canvas on chassis (a wooden structure used to keep the canvas taught) we recommend framing with an American box.
-The American box offers relief and depth to your canvas thanks to the floating effect of the work in the frame and its absence of glass.
+For a canvas on chassis (a wooden structure used to keep the canvas taught) we recommend framing with floater frame.
+The floater frame offers relief and depth to your canvas thanks to the floating effect of the work in the frame and its absence of glass.
 The technique of framing consists of leaving 1 to 2 cm between the canvas and the frame.
 The space between the frame and the edge of the canvas allows a complete view of the subject and makes it interesting.

 If your canvas is not on stretchers and you received it rolled in a tube, there are two options available to you.
 You can choose to have the canvas stretched on a stretcher by a professional, or you can frame it in a simple glass frame.

 You can also decide to take care of stretching your canvas on a stretcher yourself by following the instructions below or click on this link :